 The most important result of Project RENEW was the creation of our inter-professional bedside rounding teams.
 These teams are dynamic, fluid, and patient-centered.

-Almost all of our work is done at the beside and we include the patient at the center of the experience.
+Almost all of our work is done at the bedside and we include the patient at the center of the experience.

-In addition to making the correct medical decisions, you will learn how to fit these decisions in the context of your patient’s life.
+You will learn to make correct medical decisions ans you will learn how to fit these decisions in the context of your patient’s life.

 We don’t round the same way on every patient – the key is flexibility around a core set of principles: